Fuel System

 Essentially we cut off most of the air to the engine – “Choke” it.
 We’ll also prop the throttle open a little bit.
 This exposes EVERY port under the choke plate to manifold vacuum, and a very rich mixture enters the engine.

 In the bad old days the choke was controlled manually by the driver.
-The image here shows an automatic choke, controlled by exhaust heat and a bi-metallic spring that “opens” the choke when heated (a bi-metallic spring is a spring make of two different metals – one expans more than the other when heated, and as a result the spring unwinds).
+The image here shows an automatic choke, controlled by exhaust heat and a bi-metallic spring that “opens” the choke when heated (a bi-metallic spring is a spring make of two different metals – one expands more than the other when heated, and as a result the spring unwinds).

 Most chokes are controlled by either